『Talking Rubbish - Recycled Content』のカバーアート

 4 分

-This episode of Recycled Content, is the 'Rubbish Question' from episode 43 of Talking Rubbish, which first aired on 22nd May 2025.
+This episode of Recycled Content, is the 'Rubbish or Not' from episode 73 of Talking Rubbish, which first aired on 18th December 2025.

 While every effort has been made to provide the most accurate information, recycling guidance changes quickly and some advice may become outdated over time.
 Always check with your local council for the rules that apply to recycling in your area.
 On the main Talking Rubbish podcast, we include an additions and corrections section where we update anything we may have got wrong.